grafana/thema/docs/overview.md

 **You can write your program against any Schema in a Lineage, and know that any input valid against any Schema in that Lineage will be translatable to the Schema your program expects.**

-This guarantee eliminates the need to coordinate - the Achilles heel of all distributed systems - the deployment of independent systems that pass messages to each other, even indirectly.
+Coordination is the Achilles heel of all distributed systems.
+This guarantee eliminates the need to coordinate the deployment of independent systems that pass messages to each other, even indirectly.
 The communication contract between these systems [is no longer individual schema, but the Lineage](https://github.com/grafana/thema/blob/main/FAQ.md#you-cant-fool-me-breaking-changes-are-breaking---how-can-they-possibly-be-made-non-breaking).
 This **evolutionary decoupling** allows for a novel class of fundamentally decentralized development.

 Thema's guarantee arises from the combination of smaller, machine-checkable constraints on what constitutes a valid Lineage. **Not all planned rules are fully implemented as checked invariants yet; until they are, this guarantee is wobbly, and the Thema project should be considered unstable.** The [Invariants (TODO) doc](invariants.md) enumerates the granular rules, their completeness, and enforcement mechanism.